0XMohomiester/0XMohamed/README.md

-# Hello this is my writeups for THM room
+# Hello this is my writeups for THM rooms
 [Windows](./Windows.html)

 [Linux](./Linux.html)